Causally Fair Node Classification on Non-IID Graph Data: Experiments

-\textbf{German}: The German credit network consists of 1,000 nodes, which represent clients of a German bank.
-These nodes are interconnected based on the similarity of their credit accounts.
-The objective is to categorize clients as either excellent or bad credit risks, taking into consideration the clients' gender as the sensitive attribute.
-We treat ``YearsAtCurrentJob" and ``JobClassIsSkilled" as $Z$.
+\textbf{German}: This dataset contains 1,000 instances representing clients of a German bank, and graph connections/edges are formed based on the similarity of credit accounts (a subset of features in this dataset).
+The task is to categorize clients as good or bad credit risks, with gender as the sensitive attribute.
+We treat ``YearsAtCurrentJob'' and ``JobClassIsSkilled'' as $Z$ (variables other than $S$ that directly affect $X$), and the remaining features as $X$.

+For both real-world datasets, the Graph Independence condition (Condition~\ref{cond:graph_independence}) holds because the graph structure is constructed using a separate subset of features, ensuring that it is independent of the exogenous variable $U_X$ associated with the features used for prediction.